Austrian companies, like their European counterparts, see their results drop as stakeholder demands rise and Covid-19 puts companies to the test

-On first impact, Austrian results seem to have taken a step back in corporate communication and transparency when comparing it to their performance last year.
-Last year the average score that Austrian companies achieved was 4.8 points higher than their current average of 46.9, which nevertheless remains slightly higher than the European average of 45.1 points.
+At first impact, Austrian results seem to have taken a step back in corporate communication and transparency compared their performance last year.
+Last year the average score that Austrian companies achieved was 5.2 points higher than their current average of 41.7, which for this year is slightly lower than the European average of 43 points.
 The reality is that Webranking raises the bar for transparency in line with stakeholder demands, and companies need to do more to meet these expectations.

 Webranking is firmly based in the needs of the stakeholder – uncovered through a careful evaluation of annual surveys completed by investors, job seekers, and journalists – and for this reason it can be considered a transparency stress test.
 A score of 50 out of a maximum of 100 is considered to be the threshold at which a company has met adequate communication standards.

-Although the average of the 28 largest Austrian companies included in the study has decreased, the rate of companies passing the test is consistent with previous edition, and the Austria pass rate remained at about 43%.
-Only three companies (BAWAG, Schoeller Belckmann, and Marinomed Biotech) failed the stress test, scoring below 30 points.
+While the average of the 21 largest Austrian companies included in the study has decreased, along with their European counterparts, the rate of companies passing the stress test has plummeted compared to last year, as the Austria pass rate decreased from 43% to about 24%.
+Only three companies (BAWAG Group, Do & Co, and Schoeller Belckmann) failed the stress test, scoring below 30 points.

 On a positive note, Austrian companies have improved their governance communications.
 In particular, there has been an improvement in areas such as CEO visibility, remuneration, and the presentation of information regarding the Annual General Meeting.
 This section stands out especially because many other areas decreased in the average Austrian score.

-No Austrian company has been able to achieve the highest of reputations (5 stars), not did they reach the second tier (4 stars), but 12 companies made it into the three-star rating (between 50 and 70 points).
+No Austrian company has been able to achieve the highest of reputations (5 stars), nor did they reach the second tier (4 stars), but 5 companies made it into the three-star rating (between 50 and 70 points).

-OMV Group is the top-ranking company in Austria this year with 65.9 points, narrowly surpassing Erste Group in second place with 65.2 points.
-Wienberger follows with 63.3 points.
-The remaining companies in the 3-star category are: Strabag, Agrana, Telekom Austria, Vienna Insurance Group, Palfinger, Voestalpine, Lenzing, Verbund, and Raiffeisen Bank International.
+Wienberger is the top-ranking company in Austria this year with 60.4 points, Erste Group remains in second place this year with 59.8 points.
+OMV Group follows with 57.3 points.
+The remaining companies in the 3-star category are Vienne Insurance Group and Voestalpine.

-Only 4 companies out the 28 Austrian companies evaluated are part of the Europe 500: Erste Group, OMV Group, Voestalpine, and Verbund.
+Only 2 companies out the 21 Austrian companies evaluated are part of the Europe 500: Erste Group and OMV Group.
 This is because the ranking includes the 500 largest European companies by market cap, and many Austrian companies are not large enough to enter this list.

 How Webranking can help you to improve